spatie/laravel-eventsauce/README.md

     'message_repository' => \Spatie\LaravelEventSauce\Models\StoredMessage::class,

     /*
-     * This class will be used by default to put EventSauce message on the queued *
+     * This class will be used to put EventSauce messages on the queue.
+     *
      * You may change this to any class that extends
      * \Spatie\LaravelEventSauce\QueuedMessageJob::class